ashleymavericks/notion-interactive-brokers/README.md

 - Display current loss/gain and realised loss/gain for a particular trade
 - Provides holding time period for each trade in Days
 - Classify trades to different categories based on percentage of loss/gain and holding period
-- Manage edge cases like buy/sell trades notifications (partial trades)
+- Manage edge cases like partial buy/sell trades notifications

 ## Requirements: